ktor-doc-jp/ktor-doc-jp/pages/quickstart/docker.md

 ---

-[Docker](https://www.docker.com) is a container platform: it allows to package package software in a format, and to run it isolated in any supported operating system.
+[Docker](https://www.docker.com) is a container platform: it allows packaging software in a format that can then be run in isolation in any supported operating system.

-Publish a Ktor application to docker is very easy and requires only a few steps:
+Publishing a Ktor application to docker is very easy and only takes a few steps:

 * Install [Docker](https://www.docker.com)
 * A JAR packaging tool

-In this page we will guide you through creating a docker images and publishing an application to it.
+In this page we will guide you through creating a docker image and publishing an application to it.

 **Table of contents:**